xleonx0x/ultimate-salad/README.md

-# ultimate-salad

-## Project designed for IPT Subject over 10 weeks.
+# ultimate-salad: project designed for IPT subject.
-# Designed to educate youth about healthy eating standards through an interactive cooking and gameplay loop.
+Designed to educate youth about healthy eating standards through an interactive cooking and gameplay loop.